 More than 5,000 people supported our campaign to make #WalkingNumber1 - thanks to you all!

-There are a number of significant changes being proposed to the highway Code (biggest review in years?).
+There are a number of significant changes being proposed to the Highway Code.
 From a pedestrian's point of view, the three biggest changes are...

 1. Introduce a hierarchy of road users